ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 The SharePoint admin views the number of users with permissions to a site in the Data access governance report.
 Site owners can see this number, along with how permissions are distributed across different site items.
 Items with the highest number of permissioned users are shown first, allowing the site owner to address the most exposed items.

-#### Understanding the permissions report
+### Understanding the permissions report

+#### Number of permissioned users

-**Number of permissioned users**: This column shows the total number of users who have permissions to a specific scope (Site, List, Folder, or File).
+This column shows the total number of users who have permissions to a specific scope (Site, List, Folder, or File).
 It reflects the exposure of that item compared to others.
 However, it's important to note that this number isn't unique—if the same user has both direct and indirect permissions, they're counted multiple times.

 **Example**: